kevinStekelenburg/conversation-change-covid19/README.md

 There are three folders, named "data", "src" and "Odcm".
 Next to this, a .gitignore file, a README.md file (which you are reading now) and a makefile are included.

-The Odcm folder contains the scraper for collecting the data.
+The odcm folder contains the scraper for collecting the data.
 Within this file, the data from each weekend that was scraped and then combined into one csv file.
 This folder also contains a documentation file which gives more background information about the data.

  In the src folder,  the data is downloaded, prepared for analysis and merged in the data preparation file.
 For the analysis  a new dataset was created that counts the amount of words that contain the sentiments of interest.
 After this is done several Indenpendent sample T-tests have been done and data visualization plots have been included.